MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility.md

 1. Sign in to the [Lifecycle Services (LCS)](https://lcs.dynamics.com/Logon/Index) portal.
 1. On the home page, select the project where your environment is deployed.
 1. On the project page, select the environment where you want to install the add-in.
-1. On the environment page, scroll down until you see the **Environment add-ins** section in **Power Platform integration** section where you can find dataverse environment name.
+1. On the environment page, scroll down until you see the **Environment add-ins** section in the **Power Platform integration** section, where you can find dataverse environment name.
 1 In the **Environment add-ins** section, select **Install a new add-in**.
     ![The environment page in LCS](media/inventory-visibility-environment.png "The environment page in LCS")
 1. Select the **Install a new add-in** link.
 A list of available add-ins opens.